pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 ### Bitbucket-backed

-To add a Bitbucket-backed organization to Pulumi, an administrator of the Atlassian Bitbucket workspace must first grant the Pulumi Oauth app [read access](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Scopes)
+To add a Bitbucket-backed organization to Pulumi, an admin of the Atlassian Bitbucket workspace must first grant the Pulumi Oauth app [read access](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Scopes)